mitja/mitja.github.io/_drafts/2024-08-10-llamacoder.md

 - Helicone for LLM observability
 - Plausible for Analytics

-This looks like a pragmatic and productive Typescript LLM app stack stack for indie hackers.
+It looks like a pragmatic and productive TypeScript LLM app stack stack for indie hackers to me.

-I was curious to learn what Hassan would use for the DB/Vector DB, and the Auth Provider.
-Peeting into his [PDFtoChat](https://github.com/Nutlope/pdftochat?tab=readme-ov-file) app, I found out, he used MongoDB, and Clerk for it.
-I'm normally using PostgreSQL and SQLite, so I didn't know that MongoDB (Atlas) mpw also has a vector index feature.
-I also didn't know about Clerk but it sounds like a reasonable choice for indie hackers: (10k users for free, then, 0.02 per MAU).
-It's a bit more expensive than eg. Firebase/GCP Identity Platform, Azure AD, or AWS Cognito, but it's probably easier to setup and manage.
+I was curious to learn what Hassan would use for a database, and the auth provider.
+Peeking into his [PDFtoChat](https://github.com/Nutlope/pdftochat?tab=readme-ov-file) app, I found out, he used **MongoDB**, and **Clerk**.
+I normally use PostgreSQL and SQLite, so I didn't know that MongoDB also has a vector index feature.
+I also didn't know about Clerk but it sounds like a reasonable choice for indie hackers: It's a bit more expensive than eg. Firebase/GCP Identity Platform, Azure AD, or AWS Cognito, but it's probably easier to setup and manage.

-I tried the app with some tiny ideas I had.
+I tried LlamaCoder with some tiny ideas I had.
 The first didn't work.
 The code abruptly ended, I assume it didn't fit in the output token limit.
-The next was even simpler and worked out of the box: It's a IBAN number calculator.
-This is for EU folks who like me cannot remember their IBAN but know their old bank account number by heart.
-I normally use another service which is so ad-laden that I wanted to create my own every time I use it.
-Now with the help of Llama Coder, I finally did it.
-You can find it online, here:
+The next was even simpler and worked out of the box: It's a IBAN calculator.
+This is for EU residents like me who cannot remember their IBAN but know their old bank account number by heart.
+I normally use a very old website for this, but this is so ad-laden that I feel the urge to create my own every time I use it.
+Now, with the help of LlamaCoder, I finally did it.

 I've created the backend with Python and Simon Willisons great llm CLI tool with the same prompt and model, but I adjusted it to generate Python/FastAPI code for the backend, instead.
 I deployed the app as Azure Function.